SoftwareHeritage/swhapguide/SWHAP@Paris.md

 <!--
 ### Curate the ancillary materials

-From the `raw_materials` folder, select the ancillary materials that you wish to keep for archival and presentation, and move them in the `additional_materials` foLder.
+From the `raw_materials` folder, select the ancillary materials that you wish to keep for archival and presentation, and move them in the `additional_materials` folder.
 You should sort them in the right subfolder : `software_moment`, `people_moment` or `other_materials`.

 To every collected item should correspond an entry in the `catalogue.md`file, located in the `metadata`folder.
 If there are physical materials, make a different entry for the object itself, indicating its warehouse or storage location, and for its digital version.
 (MF: is it the case?
 Shall we also register the source code in the catalogue file?)
 -->